-Advanced Placement and Pre-Advanced Placement Courses (Pre-AP and AP) Placing Gifted and Talented students in pre-AP and AP classes puts them in rigorous, college level courses designed to promote acceleration.
+Advanced Placement and Advanced Academic Placement Courses (AP and AAC) Placing Gifted and Talented students in AAC and AP classes puts them in rigorous, college level courses designed to promote acceleration.

-- The AP Program is a nationally recognized set of rigorous classes, where students study advanced and in-depth material at an accelerated pace. - Identified Gifted and Talented students in grades 6 12 are required to enroll in the pre-AP or AP course(s) offered in the academic fields for which they are identified. - Core Pre-AP/AP teachers who teach Gifted and Talented students are trained and provide differentiated instruction for Gifted and Talented students according to their needs. - Students may pay for AP exams for the opportunity to earn college credit for a variety of courses.
+- The AP Program is a nationally recognized set of rigorous classes, where students study advanced and in-depth material at an accelerated pace. - Identified Gifted and Talented students in grades 6 12 are required to enroll in the AAC or AP course(s) offered in the academic fields for which they are identified. - Core AAC/AP teachers who teach Gifted and Talented students are trained and provide differentiated instruction for Gifted and Talented students according to their needs. - Students may pay for AP exams for the opportunity to earn college credit for a variety of courses.